Mister Car Wash (NYSE:MCW) Issues FY 2024 Earnings Guidance

-Mister Car Wash (NYSE:MCW – Get Free Report) issued an update on its FY 2024 earnings guidance on Wednesday morning.
+Mister Car Wash (NYSE:MCW – Get Free Report) updated its FY 2024 earnings guidance on Wednesday.
 The company provided EPS guidance of 0.350-0.360 for the period, compared to the consensus EPS estimate of 0.330.
 The company issued revenue guidance of $988.0 million-$995.0 million, compared to the consensus revenue estimate of $989.4 million.
 Mister Car Wash also updated its FY24 guidance to $0.35-0.36 EPS.

-Several equities research analysts have recently commented on MCW shares.
-The Goldman Sachs Group boosted their price target on Mister Car Wash from $5.00 to $6.00 and gave the stock a “sell” rating in a research note on Thursday, August 1st.
-UBS Group raised their price target on Mister Car Wash from $7.50 to $8.00 and gave the company a “neutral” rating in a research report on Thursday.
-One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and four have assigned a buy rating to the company.
-According to data from MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and a consensus target price of $9.25.
+A number of research firms have recently issued reports on MCW.
+The Goldman Sachs Group upped their price objective on Mister Car Wash from $5.00 to $6.00 and gave the stock a “sell” rating in a report on Thursday, August 1st.
+UBS Group upped their price objective on Mister Car Wash from $7.50 to $8.00 and gave the stock a “neutral” rating in a report on Thursday.
+One analyst has rated the stock with a sell rating, one has given a hold rating and four have issued a buy rating to the stock.
+Based on data from MarketBeat, the company presently has a consensus rating of “Moderate Buy” and an average target price of $9.25.

-Mister Car Wash (NYSE:MCW – Get Free Report) last released its quarterly earnings results on Wednesday, July 31st.
+Mister Car Wash (NYSE:MCW – Get Free Report) last released its quarterly earnings data on Wednesday, July 31st.
 The company reported $0.10 earnings per share for the quarter, topping the consensus estimate of $0.08 by $0.02.
 Mister Car Wash had a return on equity of 10.05% and a net margin of 7.54%.
-The company had revenue of $255.04 million during the quarter, compared to the consensus estimate of $256.65 million.
-On average, sell-side analysts predict that Mister Car Wash will post 0.27 EPS for the current fiscal year.
+The business had revenue of $255.04 million during the quarter, compared to analysts’ expectations of $256.65 million.
+Analysts predict that Mister Car Wash will post 0.27 earnings per share for the current fiscal year.

 Mister Car Wash Company Profile